 Today, it’s all about providing the best customer experience.

-When Econsultancy and Adobe conducted their Annual Digital Trends report, they asked B2B companies to state the single most exciting opportunity for 2020.
+When Econsultancy and Adobe conducted their Annual Digital Trends report, they asked B2B companies to state the single most exciting opportunity for the upcoming year.

 Customer experience (or CX) came in first, for the third year in a row, beating out content marketing, video marketing and automation.